menu

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

-The neighbors in the neighborhood in Navajo Dam are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 68.0% of U.S. neighborhoods.
+The neighbors in the neighborhood in Navajo Dam are upper-middle income, making it an above average income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 64.1% of the neighborhoods in America.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

-In the neighborhood, 33.3% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 28.5% of the residents employed.
-Other residents here are employed in executive, management, and professional occupations (23.6%), and 14.6% in clerical, assistant, and tech support occupations.
+In the neighborhood, 29.9% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 29.3% of the residents employed.
+Other residents here are employed in executive, management, and professional occupations (27.8%), and 13.0% in clerical, assistant, and tech support occupations.

 Languages